AnderUstarroz/sol-cerberus-website/docs/docs/customization.md

 To define new SCSS variables, functions, or override existing theme variables, place SCSS code in `_sass/custom/setup.scss`.
 This should *not* be used for defining custom styles (see the next section).

-This is most commonly-used to define [custom callout colors]({% link docs/configuration.md %}#callouts).
-For example,
+This is most commonly-used to define.

 ```scss
 // _sass/custom/setup.scss